lukaszliniewicz/Pandrator/README.md

 - You can find a collection of RVC models for example [here](https://voice-models.com/).

 ## To-do
-- [ ] Add the other APIs to the setup script.
+- [ ] Add the other API servers to the setup script.
 - [ ] Add importing/exporting settings.
 - [ ] Add support for proprietary APIs for text pre-processing and TTS generation.
 - [ ] Enhance file format support (e.g., HTML, XML, PDF, Epub) including direct PDF to TXT conversion with OCR.